comparison guide

 How much does an AI receptionist cost compared to a dental receptionist?

 A full-time dental receptionist costs $48,000-$65,000 per year in total compensation.
-VantaWeb's Surge plan at $299/mo ($3,588/yr) handles inbound phone answering, new-patient intake, Dentrix integration, and after-hours emergency routing.
+VantaWeb's Surge plan at $299/mo ($3,588/yr) handles inbound phone answering, new-patient intake, calendar booking with SMS confirmations, and after-hours emergency routing.
 The AI offloads the call-answering workload that currently consumes 30-50% of front desk time -- it does not replace the front desk for in-person interactions, insurance verification, or complex patient communication.
 Most practices see the AI pay for itself within the first month from a single recovered new-patient call.

 See how Anna handles a dental intake call.

-Call +1-656-333-8526 to talk to Anna now, or book a demo and we will walk through your Dentrix integration and HIPAA compliance setup.
-Most dental practices are live within 5-7 days -- BAA included, no number porting required.
+Book a demo and we'll walk through how Anna works alongside Dentrix and your current HIPAA compliance posture.
+Most dental practices are live within 5-7 days -- no number porting required.
+Our HIPAA Business Associate Agreement program is in development; contact us for current status.